Feb 10, 2021 · Content Marketing

 Build a real content calendar instead of posting reactively.
 Map two to four pillar topics that match what your audience actually asks, then atomize each one across the formats your platforms reward.
 If you need a structured starting point, the 6-step social media content marketing process for 2026 breaks the full cycle down, research, calendar, creation, optimization, distribution, and measurement.

 Audit your local signals while you’re at it.
-If you serve a geographic market, the local content strategy 2026 playbook covers how to layer geographic relevance into your social posts without sounding robotic or templated.
+If you serve a geographic market, the local content strategy 2026 playbook covers how to layer geographic relevance into your posts without sounding robotic or templated.

 Measure monthly, not weekly.
 Most social KPIs are noisy at the week scale.
 Look at the trend over 30 days, kill what isn’t producing, and double down on the formats that are.
 A piece that ranks on page two for a valuable query should be updated and strengthened, not abandoned for the next shiny topic.